-The WordPress REST API is the best way to access or modify WordPress data asynchronously.
-You can expect soon that the whole WordPress Admin will use it (and it will be great!).
+The WordPress REST API is the best way to access or modify WordPress data asynchronously without slowing down your site or your admin.
+You can expect the whole WordPress admin to use it someday (and you will love it when it is).

-This article is being improved based on my users’ feedback.
-I will improve this troubleshooting little by little, so don’t hesitate to share your issues or your findings in the comments.
-Thank you :)
+This article will be improved based on your experience.
+Please don’t hesitate to share your issues and solutions in the comments.
+Thank you! ☺️

 The best way to check is to visit this URL: https://yoursite.com/wp-json.
 If you see some information which seems related to your WordPress REST API, it works.
 If you see something, it means that, at least, your WordPress REST API is enabled.
-If it’s not working, you should try to enable it.
+Otherwise, that’s not working, and you will need to understand why.

 Visit your Settings > Permalinks.
 Make sure Plain is not selected.
 Usually, Post Name is the best choice.
 Even if everything is fine, click on Save Changes.
 That will rewrite/repair your .htaccess.

-Keep in mind that the errors might be not related to the plugin you are having a problem with.
-Any plugin (theme, or others) breaking during the process of an API request will break that request.
+Keep in mind that the error might be directly related to the plugin you are having a problem with.
+Any other plugin can interfere and break the request.